 Aaron Rifkind is a senior majoring in International Relations.
 He has served as the Undergraduate Student Government (USG) Parliamentarian and Senior Advisor.
 He is currently a Residential Senator and the Speaker pro tempore on the USG Senate.
-Aaron is also the Editor in Chief for the Southern California International Review, USC’s premier undergraduate international studies journal.
+Aaron is also the previous Editor in Chief for the Southern California International Review.
 Aaron holds a position on the USC Hillel Student Board and volunteers for USC’s Teaching International Relations Program.
 In spring 2015, he interned at Paramount Pictures and spent summer 2015 in Washington, D.C. interning at the American Israel Public Affairs Committee.
 Aaron is both a Disneyland and Universal Studios Hollywood Annual Passholder, visiting both theme parks multiple times a year.